veyyz/application-security-lab/README.md

 2. Right-click anywhere on the page and select "Inspect" or "Inspect elements" to open your web developer tools.
 You will see several tabs in your developer tools and depending on what browser your are using, you will either see a '`Storage`' or an '`Application`' tab, click on the one that you see in your tools, Click on '`Cookies`' and look for '`webAppCookie`'.
 The value of this cookie should be '`Student`'.

 ```
-Submit a Screenshot of your cookie data in the ‘Storage” or “Application” tab of your Developer tools.
+Deliverable #2: Submit a Screenshot of your cookie data in the ‘Storage” or “Application” tab of your Developer tools.
 ```

 3. Click logout which should redirect you to the homepage and delete the '`webAppCookie`' from your browser.